I grew up surrounded by Buddha statues.

 The saying “God made dirt and dirt don’t hurt” may hold some truth, but in Asia dirt is not the place for symbols of higher consciousness.
 It is where the lowest part of the body, the feet, shuffle around spreading nasty beasties, dust, and unpleasant odors.
 On the practical level, higher is considered cleaner and therefore more honorable.

 5. Cultural Sensitivity.

-Placing a Buddha above the ground according to tradition shows a sensitivity and insight to the culture that passed on the gifts of Enlightenment to us.
+Placing a Buddha above the ground according to tradition shows sensitivity and insight into the culture that passed on the gifts of Enlightenment to us.

 6. Connecting to tradition.

 When asked his take on the tradition the Dalai Lama said, “If it is useful then it should continue.”